vivecuervo7/fastendpoints-mediatr-examples/presentation/pages/03-how-does-fastendpoints-help.md

 </style>

 <!--
-So, our typical controller gets broken up into a bunch of separate endpoints. [click]
+So, our typical controller gets broken up into a bunch of separate endpoint classes. [click]

 Request comes in, gets mapped to an endpoint, we execute the code in our handler [click], and spit out the result.
  -->